Morpho

 {% hint style="info" %}

-**Vault architecture:** today, our Morpho v2 vaults deposit fully to their corresponding v1 vaults, which execute the allocations.
-The v2 layer adds function-specific timelocks and may add MORPHO rewards.
-See [Vault Architecture](#vault-architecture-v1-and-v2).
+**Vault architecture:** KPK curation runs on **Morpho v2 vaults**, which allocate directly into Morpho v1 markets via the [**Markets V1 Adapter**](https://docs.morpho.org/get-started/resources/contracts/morpho-market-v1-adapter-v2#morphomarketv1adapterv2).
+The v2 layer adds function-specific timelocks and supports MORPHO rewards.
+See [Vault Architecture](#vault-architecture).

 {% endhint %}